moffettamber/moffettamber.github.io/consulting.md

 [Download my resume (PDF)](/assets/Amber-Moffett-Resume.pdf){: .btn .btn--primary}

 I am an experienced development professional with nearly ten years experience in conflict-affected and complex environments.
-I offer research, monitoring and evaluation, and technical advisory services for development programs, with particular depth in governance, gender, and resilience programming in complex and conflict-affected environments.
+I offer research, project management, monitoring and evaluation, and technical advisory services for development programs, with particular depth in governance, gender, and resilience programming in complex and conflict-affected environments.

 ## Practice